Jekyllz/sso-comparator/README.md

 Automatic SSO Log Scanning!
 ```
+SSO Comparator is an error finder for Single Sign-on intergration issues - to support users without the navigation hassle in locating misconfiguations.
+This will read error logs from sys_log table and display your configuations that are currently set.

 Current Functions below of this program:

 * Check sso debugging enabled on instance provided - glide.authenticate.multisso.debug within sys_properties